adayhernan/CLineTester/README.md

 I made them as some people host testing cline websites and reject to share their source code.

 ATENTION - Currently the socket does not receive the ACK in C# and Python.
-Hope to fix it soon, but all the login process works fine as the connection is not closed.
+Hope to fix it soon, but all the login process works fine as the connection is not closed...
+Probably the issue is in the ecnription of the password.
+FORTUNATELY it works in Java so maybe you can help me and adapt it....

 If you need more info, here are some links that helped me to do it: